 SPARKLING BASIL LEMON GIMLET

 A dear friend, her talented hand surgeon husband, and three darling girls invited us to visit their newly renovated home in Pasadena, California three summers ago.
 We were greeted with sweet hugs, a visually stunning courtyard with fuchsia blooming bougainvillea tumbling down the Mediterranean Spanish colonial style stucco walls, and this refreshing citrus and herb cocktail.
-So fragrant and wonderful, it is served on Atlantic shores three thousand miles when drinking is much more appealing than eating on our most hot and humid New England summer days.
+So fragrant and wonderful, it is served on Atlantic shores three thousand miles away when drinking is much more appealing than eating on our most hot and humid New England summer days.

 Whether in a pot or the garden, indoors or out, basil grows just about anywhere in the summertime.
 Plant a variety of Thai basil, lemon basil, sweet basil, and Christmas basil to use in culinary experiments.
 This recipe calls for lemon basil but sweet basil works fine.
 Any brand of vodka may be substituted, but the smooth lack of heat on the palate makes the French Grey Goose vodka particularly appealing on a hot day.
 The basil syrup makes five cups.